Do chimpanzees have the right to life? | DW | 14.02.2022

 Switzerland is not the only country where animal rights have been in the news lately.

-The UK government introduced an Animal Welfare (Sentience) Bill in 2021.
-The Bill is still passing through parliament.
+The UK government introduced an Animal Welfare (Sentience) Bill in 2021, which is still passing through Parliament.
 But with it, the UK would formally recognize animals as sentient beings.

 That means that "any new legislation [would] have to take into account the fact that animals can experience feelings such as pain or joy," the government wrote in a press release last year.